-- The 8 garden bedrooms are kept at a constant 21 degrees Celsius & constant hot water by an Air Source heat pump.
-The idea is that instead of the old gas boiler periodically blasting the radiators & water tank with loads heat, off & on, a gentle heat is maintained at 21 degree 24hrs a day.
-Hence the radiators with never be hot, a gentle warmth will be maintained and regulated by how warm the outside temperature is.
-(Jan 18th 2018).
-If you want to see more about the system, talk to me – Paul.
+- The Main House & the 8 garden bedrooms are kept at a constant 21 degrees Celsius & constant hot water by 2 x Air Source heat pumps.
+The idea is that instead of the old gas boiler periodically blasting the radiators & water tank with loads heat, off & on, a gentle heat is maintained at 21-degree 24hrs a day.
+Hence the radiators will never be hot, a gentle warmth will be maintained and regulated by how warm the outside temperature is.
+(Jan 18th 2018 & Jan 21st 2022).

 - Outside the garden bedrooms you will see 2 car electric charge points – which all we ask our guests who use them to make a donation, into the charity box by the jams in the entrance hall.
-(2015)
+(2013)

-- All batteries for TV & mini hi-fi’s are rechargeable.
+- All batteries for TV & mini hi-fis are rechargeable.
 (2001)

-Both the soaps and jams are available for sale if you like them as much as we do!
+- Both the soaps and jams are available for sale if you like them as much as we do!

 - On arrival after a long journey, we appreciate you may have built up some debris in the car – which is why by the door to the garden bedrooms, we have provided you with 4 waste bins segregated into glass, plastic, paper & cans!

-- Solar electricity generation
+- 50KW Solar electricity generation